crabapples-h/navicat-keygen-tools/README.md

        For __Navicat 12 x64 Traditional Chinese version__: They must be `0xAA` and `0x99` respectively.
        For __Navicat 11 x64 Simplified Chinese version__: They must be `0xCE` and `0x32` respectively.

+       According to __Navicat 12 for Mac x64__ version, what IDA 7.0 indicates is that this two bytes are product signature.

     4. __data[7]__ represents whether it is __commercial license__ or __non-commercial license__.

        For __Navicat 12 x64__: `0x65` is __commercial license__, `0x66` is __non-commercial license__.